 Potortì et al. 2026 — Chemical composition and safety of commercial tahini (Italy)

-This comprehensive characterisation study of seven commercial tahini brands sold on the Italian market is the first to assess toxic and potentially toxic inorganic elements — including Cd, Pb, As, and Hg — alongside proximate composition, fatty acid profile, sterol profile, and essential minerals.
-The key safety finding is that one sample (T-1, Turkey-origin organic tahini) substantially exceeded EU limits for both Cd (0.35 mg/kg vs. limit of 0.10 mg/kg for oilseeds) and Pb (0.50 mg/kg, five times the EU fats-and-oils limit of 0.10 mg/kg).
-The remaining six samples had Cd and Pb at or below LOQ or at trace levels.
-Mercury and arsenic were detectable only in T-1 (As: 0.20 mg/kg; Hg: below LOQ based on the table).
-Nickel was quantified in all samples at 0.02–0.10 mg/kg.
+This characterisation of seven commercial tahini brands sold on the Italian market is the first to assess toxic and potentially toxic inorganic elements — Cd, Pb, As, Hg, Ni — alongside proximate composition, fatty acid profile, sterol profile, and essential minerals.
+One sample (T-1, Turkey-origin organic hulled-seed tahini) substantially exceeded EU Regulation 2023/915 limits for both Cd (0.35 mg/kg vs. the 0.10 mg/kg oilseeds limit, 3.5× over) and Pb (0.50 mg/kg, five times the 0.10 mg/kg fats-and-oils limit) and was the only sample with detectable arsenic (tAs 0.20 mg/kg).
+The remaining six brands were at or near LOQ (0.010 mg/kg) for Cd, Pb, and As.
+Total mercury was below LOQ in every sample.
+Nickel was quantified in all seven brands at 0.02–0.10 mg/kg.

 Key numbers

-Toxic and potentially toxic elements (mg/kg, n = 7 brands, 3 analytical replicates each):
+Toxic and potentially toxic elements (mg/kg, n = 7 brands, 3 analytical replicates each; Table 6, p.
+15):

 |---|---|---|---|---|---|---|